 In Business, clear communication is very essential.
 Improper communication skills may lead to confusing or incomplete instructions, data or other information to pass to the intended audience.
 Hence it is very essential to develop strong communication skills.
 Let us learn more.

-A deep understanding of the process of communication and the communication skills is essential.
+A deep understanding of the process of communication and communication skills is essential.
 It is vital to the success of any individual in any business.
 Here we shall see some of the many types of communication.
-These are important from the point of view of our examinations.

 Communication styles change from person to person.
 During the process of communication, a person may invoke several channels or modes or methods to convey a message.
 But, the process of communication doesn’t only depend on the source producing or relaying information.

 It also equally depends on the communication method and the manner in which the receiver understands the message.
 Let us first understand the method by which we communicate.